-My observation is that most people stuck on these two topics and the social media platforms are full of questions that are challenging these currently dominating subjects.
+My observation is that most people stuck on these 3 topics and the social media platforms are already having some questions that are challenging these currently dominating subjects.

 I am conscious, that we are missing a lot out if we are only focusing on these.
 There are much more here we ought to investigate.

 I think it is the most identical field of all sports.
 The movements are pretty much representing the outlook of the sport, therefore it is unquestionably the easiest to recognise.